-What does the profile of the average American “undecided” voter look like — especially this close to election day?
-It’s a question asked by many people who closely follow politics, usually incredulous that a citizen could still not have chosen sides at this point, despite the tsunami of political ads and media coverage.
-In campaign 2012, of course, the topic has even become ripe for satire, as Saturday Night Live recently demonstrated.
+What does the profile of the average American “undecided” voter look like?
+It’s a question asked by many who closely follow politics, usually incredulous that a citizen could still not have chosen sides close to Election Day, despite the tsunami of political ads and media coverage.
+In campaign 2012, of course, the topic became ripe for satire, as Saturday Night Live demonstrated.

 As a general rule, political scientists find that undecided voters are less involved in politics, less informed on issues, less attentive to news — and much harder to reach through media streams.
 Many vote in presidential election years but not in lower-profile mid-term elections; and many will, if asked, describe themselves as independent voters.

-On this topic, an element of analytical caution is in order.
-It is worth remembering that, in September 2012, it was assumed by many in political circles that the electorate had hardened in its views and there was an increasingly narrow band of undecided voters.
-Yet, movement in the post-presidential debate polls strongly suggested that prior survey research underestimated the size of the undecided population – or at least those who were “persuadable.”
+An element of analytical caution is in order: In September 2012 it was assumed by many in political circles that the electorate had hardened in its views and there was an increasingly narrow band of undecided voters.
+Yet, movement in the post-presidential debate polls strongly suggested that prior survey research underestimated the size of the undecided population — or at least those who were “persuadable.”

 A Washington Post poll conducted Oct.
 10-13 — a random survey of 1,252 adults, with an error margin of 3.5 percentage points — suggested that 9% of likely voters say there is still a “chance” they would change their mind.
 But of those, 7% said such a switch remains “unlikely.”
 As of late August, the Post’s poll found that 15% of registered voters said there was still a chance they would change their minds; and 19% expressed similar sentiments in a July poll.